Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Introduction

 Another important criterion is the \emph{rank} of $H$.
 While the sparsity or row-sparsity of $H$ can be viewed as a kind of simplicity for $H$, such a viewpoint is basis dependent.
 If we make an invertible linear transformation of the columns of $A$, that is $A\rightarrow AT$, for an invertible and possibly dense $T_{n\times n}$\,, then with an ah-symmetric generalized inverse $H$ of $A$, we have $\hat{\theta}=T^{-1}Hb$.
 But this matrix $T^{-1}H$ loses the sparsity of $H$.
 So we are also interested in a criterion for simplicity of $H$ that is not basis dependent.
 The natural such criterion is the \emph{rank} of $H$, which has been employed in many contexts, in tandem with sparsity criteria (such as sparse PCA (see \cite{sparcepca}); sparse Gaussian mixture models (see \cite{mixtures}, and the references therein); low-rank/sparsity matrix decomposition (see \cite{pablo}); low-rank graphical models (see \cite{MohanThesis})), to capture a different kind of simplicity/explainability than is captured by sparsity.

-In many contexts, rank minimization is naturally induced by minimizing the nuclear norm (i.e., the 1-norm of the vector of singular value).
+In many contexts, rank minimization is naturally induced by minimizing the nuclear norm (i.e., the 1-norm of the vector of singular values).
 But in our context, we have an easier path.
 It is well known that: ($i$) if $H$ is a generalized inverse of $A$, then $\mathrm{rank}(H)\ge\mathrm{rank}(A)$, and ($ii$) a generalized inverse $H$ of $A$ is reflexive if and only if $\mathrm{rank}(H)=\mathrm{rank}(A)$ (see \cite[Theorem 3.14]{RohdeThesis}).
 So the minimum possible rank for a generalized inverse of $A$ is $\mathrm{rank}(A)$, and we can achieve minimization of $\mathrm{rank}(H)$ by simply enforcing \ref{property2}, that is, that $H$ be a reflexive generalized inverse (e.g., $A^\dag$ is a reflexive generalized inverse, so it has minimum rank).
-Now, it appears that \ref{property2} is \emph{nonlinear} in $H$, making enforcing it (in the context of global optimization) very difficult.
+Now, it appears that \ref{property2} is \emph{nonlinear} in $H$ (i.e., it is a generic system of quadratic equations) typically defining a nonconvex region, making enforcing it (in the context of \emph{exact global optimization}) very difficult.
 But, it is easy to check and well known that \ref{property2} becomes linear under properties \ref{property1} and \ref{property3}.
 Specifically, \ref{property1} and \ref{property3} imply that $AH=AA^{\dag}$, and so \ref{property2} becomes $HAA^{\dag}=H$.

-In summary, our overarching goal is to efficiently calculate a sparse or row-sparse reflexive ah-symmetric generalized inverse $H$, with a controlled value for some norm, in the setting of $m>n\gg \rank(A)$.
+In summary, our overarching goal is to efficiently calculate a sparse or row-sparse reflexive ah-symmetric generalized inverse $H$, with a controlled value for some norm, in the setting of $m\! > \! n \! \gg \! \rank(A)$.
 We develop several methods for achieving this goal.
+We note that because we have two objectives (sparsity and low norm), there is naturally a trade-off to look at.